microsoft/sqlworkshops/sql2019workshop/sql2019wks/06_Linux_and_Containers.md

 Now run the following command to see contents of the container:

+>NOTE: Copy and past the command below.
+The ll stands for 'listlong'

 `ll /var/opt/mssql/log`

 Your results should look similar to this